 Music Festival Deaths and Hospital Visits

-Deaths at music festivals and hospitalizations due to molly have continued to occur despite growing awareness of the dangers these events present.
+Deaths at music festivals and hospitalizations due to molly and other music festival drugs have continued to occur despite growing awareness of the dangers these events present.
 The most recent statistics available from the Substance Abuse and Mental Health Services Administration found that emergency room visits due to the drug had increased by 128 percent between 2005 and 2011.
 Alcohol is also a common factor in hospitalizations, especially when taken with molly to increase feelings of euphoria.

 The Los Angeles Times reports that there have been at least 29 confirmed drug-related deaths nationwide since 2006 among people who went to raves organized by Los Angeles-area companies.
 But awareness does not equal change.
 For example, at the Hard Summer Music Festival in 2015, two college students died of drug overdoses.
 In 2016, three young people died of MDMA overdoses at the same festival.